mavisjheng/how-to-react/05/README.md

 ![react-hooks](./images/react-hooks.png)

 React [Hooks](https://reactjs.org/docs/hooks-intro.html) were introduced in React 16.8.
-Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+Hooks are functions that let you “hook into” React state and lifecycle methods from function components.

 Hooks don’t work inside classes — they let you use React without classes.
 Whereas function components have been called stateless components before, they are finally able to use state with React Hooks.

 - **Completely opt-in.** You can try Hooks in a few components without rewriting any existing code.
 - **100% backwards-compatible.** Hooks don’t contain any breaking changes.
-- **There are no plans to remove classes from React**, React will keep supporting class components for the foreseeable future.
+- **There are no plans to remove classes from React**.
+React will keep supporting class components for the foreseeable future.
-- **Hooks don’t replace your knowledge of React concepts.** Instead, Hooks provide a more direct API to the React concepts you already know: props, state, context, refs, and lifecycle.
+- **Hooks don’t replace your knowledge of React concepts**, instead, Hooks provide a more direct API to the React concepts you already know: props, state, context, refs, and lifecycle.

 ## Why Hooks?

-#### Unnecessary Component Refactorings
+### Unnecessary Component Refactorings

 Previously, only class components were used for local state management and lifecycle methods.
 This came with the drawback of refactoring components from function components to class components every time state or lifecycle methods were needed (and vice versa).
 With Hooks there is no need for this refactoring.
 Side-effects and state are finally available in function components.
-Thus, there is no need to use class components anymore.
+Thus, **there is no need to use class components anymore**.

-#### Complex components become hard to understand
+### Complex components become hard to understand

 In class components, side-effects were mostly introduced in lifecycle methods (e.g. componentDidMount, componentDidUpdate, componentWillUnmount).
 A side-effect could be fetching data or interacting with the Browser API.
 Usually these side-effects came with a setup and clean up phase.
 Now, if you would introduce more than one of these side-effects in a React class component's lifecycle methods, **all side-effects would be grouped by lifecycle method but not by side-effect.**